 You need to look at your avocados twice a day in order to catch each one at peak ripeness.

-With practices, you’ll gain a knack of knowing when one’s ready to be cut open.
+With practice, you’ll gain a knack of knowing when one’s ready to cut open.
 The trouble is there’s only a brief window of time when avocados are perfectly ripe.
 Any significant waiting past reaching ripeness is detrimental.
 Figure it takes about a day for a not-quite-ripe avocado to perfectly ripen.
 Then less than another day before it’ll begin to pass its peak.
 Most avocados develop disgusting brown fibers running through the fruit as they pass peak ripeness.

-Knowing When to Cut Open
+Knowing When to Cut an Avocado Open

 To fully enjoy your avocado, you’ve got to pick a good one and then cut it open just as it hits peak ripeness.